Jack Sparrow: Characterization

 Despite his many heroics, Sparrow is a pirate and a morally ambiguous character.
-When agreeing to trade 100 souls, including Will, to Davy Jones in exchange for his freedom, Jones asks Sparrow whether he can, "condemn an innocent man—a friend—to a lifetime of servitude in your name while you roam free?"
+When agreeing to trade 100 souls, including Will, to Davy Jones in exchange for his freedom, Jones asks Sparrow whether he can "condemn an innocent man—a friend—to a lifetime of servitude in your name while you roam free?"
 After a hesitation Sparrow merrily replies, "Yep!
 I'm good with it!"
 He carelessly runs up debts with Anamaria, Davy Jones, and the other pirate lords.
 Sao Feng, pirate lord of Singapore, is particularly hateful towards him.
 In a cowardly moment, Sparrow abandons his crew during the Kraken's attack, but underlying loyalty and morality compel him to return and save them.
-Sparrow claims to be a man of his word, and expresses surprise that people doubt his truthfulness; there is no murder on his criminal record.
+Sparrow claims to be a man of his word, and expresses surprise that people doubt his truthfulness.
+There is no murder on his criminal record.
+He is shown to genuinely care about his allies and even people he doesn't know.
+He genuinely cared for Angelica, and even admits to her at the end of the film that he does love her, and even saves Phillip Swift, a missionary trapped on Blackbeard's ship whom he had never met before.

 Depp partly based the character on Pepé Le Pew, a womanizing skunk from Looney Tunes.
 Sparrow claims to have a "tremendous intuitive sense of the female creature," although his conquests are often left with a sour memory of him.
 Former flames, Scarlett and Giselle, usually slap him or anyone looking for him.
+Likewise, Angelica claims that Jack "seduced her and used her".
 His witty charm easily attracts women, and even has Elizabeth questioning her feelings.
 Verbinski noted phallic connotations in Sparrow's relationship with his vessel, as he grips the ship's wheel.
 The Black Pearl is described as "the only ship which can outrun the Flying Dutchman".
 The Freudian overtones continue in the third film when Sparrow and Barbossa battle for captaincy of the Black Pearl, showing off the length of their telescopes, and in a deleted scene, they fight over the steering wheel.
 Sparrow claims his "first and only love is the sea," and describes his ship as representing freedom.
 Davy Jones's Locker is represented as a desert, symbolizing his personal hell.